Acta Limnologica Brasiliensia

 Text

 The following order must be used.
 First page: title in English (in bold type) and Portuguese, authors’ full name (e.g., Antonio Fernando Monteiro Camargo), affiliation, address, email address and ORCID address of all authors.
 All the authors should be identified by a superscript number.
-Second page: Abstract (in English and Portuguese), Keywords and a graphical abstract.
-Third and following pages: text of the article (Introduction, Material and Methods, Results, Discussion, Acknowledgements, and References).
+Second page: Abstract (in English and Portuguese), Keywords and, if applicable, a Graphical Abstract.
+Third and following pages: text of the article (Introduction, Material and Methods, Results, Discussion, Acknowledgements, Statements/Data Availability Statements and References).
 The text should be in Times New Roman font, size 12, 1,5 spaced throughout.
 The following information should accompany all species cited in the text: a) for zoology, author name and the publication date of the original description should be given the first time that species is cited in the article; and b) for botany, only the name of the author who made the description should be given the first time that species is cited in the article.

 Abstract

-Optionally, a graphical abstract should be elaborated in English including the main findings and ideas regarding the paper.
+We strongly recommend the authors to prepare a graphical abstract.
+It should be elaborated in English including the main findings and ideas regarding the paper.
 It should be placed after the Portuguese abstract (minimum resolution of 300DPI).

 Tables and Figures